-Honors Precalcu lus MA314
+Honors Precalculus MA314

 Grade Levels: 9, 10, 11, 12

 Course Length: Year, 1 Period

-Credits: 1.00

-1.125 Weighted grade

 Recommended: Honors Algebra 2

 Honors Precalculus is a theory-oriented course that covers many topics which provide the necessary prerequisite to the study of Calculus.
 This course extends the study of trigonometry, expands the student's understanding of function, and how these ideas are applied to other contexts.
 Honors Precalculus includes additional standards and students in the Honors course will also be expected to complete additional coursework which will extend or enrich the included concepts in Precalculus.
 Students will benefit from the richness of the course by completing in depth explorations of the extension activities, increasing their awareness of mathematical applications, further developing their critical thinking and communication skills.
 The Mathematical Practice Standards apply throughout each course and, together with the content standards, prescribe that students experience mathematics as a coherent, useful and logical subject that makes use of their ability to make sense of problem situations.